Maximal volume entropy rigidity for $\mathsf{RCD}^*(-(N-1),N)$ spaces: Construction of a Busemann function

 \section{Construction of a Busemann function}

-In this section we prove that the volume entropy of compact $\RCDst(-(N-1),N)$ spaces is bounded above by $N-1$.
+In this section we first prove that the volume entropy of compact $\RCDst(-(N-1),N)$ spaces is bounded above by $N-1$.
 In the equality case, we construct a Busemann type function $u$ defined on the universal cover of the space.
-Finally we show the existence and main properties of the regular Lagrangian flow of $\nabla u$.
+Finally we show the existence and main properties of the Regular Lagrangian Flow of $\nabla u$.
+As our space is noncompact, we need to make use of good cut-off functions, and local uniqueness results for Regular Lagrangian Flows and the continuity equation.